Carlitz twists: their motivic cohomology, regulators, zeta values and polylogarithms: Non-positive twists

-Proposition \ref{prop:recursion} is strongly suggestive regarding the form of $M_n$, and Conjecture \ref{conj:z} would follow if one was able to show that $P_n(x)$ satisfies the same recursion formula as $Z(x,-n)$.
-Surprisingly, all our efforts in proving this elementary-looking problem were vain.
+The formula \eqref{eq:recursion} is strongly suggestive regarding the form of $M_n$, and Theorem \ref{thm:zeta} would follow if one was able to show that $P_n(x)$ satisfies the recursion formula \eqref{eq:recursion}.
+Surprisingly, all our efforts in proving this elementary-looking problem were vain; classical determinantal identities seem not enough to answer it, and sharp congruences for binomial coefficients mod $p$ -- which still elude us -- might be at play behind this result. \end{Remark}

+The following consequence was already stated in the introduction. \begin{Corollary} Assume that $q=p$ is prime and let $n\geq 0$.
+Then, the map